Consensus and Flocking under Communication Failures for a Class of Cucker-Smale Systems: Conclusion and perspectives

 \section{Conclusion and perspectives}

 In this article, we proved two convergence results for multi-agent systems subject to general multiplicative communication failures.
-If communication rates satisfy a persistence of excitation condition, then one has both exponential convergence to consensus for first-order systems (Theorem \ref{thm:Consensus}), and quantitative convergence to flocking for Cucker-Smale systems under an additional strong interaction condition (Theorem \ref{thm:Flocking}).
+If the communication rates satisfy a persistence of excitation condition, then one has non-uniform exponential convergence to consensus for first-order systems (Theorem \ref{thm:Consensus}) and to flocking for Cucker-Smale systems, under a strengthened version of the usual fat tail condition on the kernel (Theorem \ref{thm:Flocking}).
 For the sake of conciseness and readability, we assumed that the initial time of the non-stationary dynamics was fixed and equal to 0.
-Yet, it could be checked by repeating our argument that both convergence results are \textit{uniform with respect to the initial time}.
+Yet, it could be checked by repeating our argument that both convergence results are \textit{uniform with respect to the initial time}, as the estimates derived on the Lyapunov functionals $\Xcal_{\tau}(\cdot)$ and $\Vcal_{\tau}(\cdot)$ do not exhibit any explicit time-dependence.
 In the future, we aim at improving our main result Theorem \ref{thm:Flocking} in three directions.

 First, we will investigate whether the rather surprising exponent range $\beta \in (0,\tfrac{1}{2})$ -- which is currently needed in order to ensure that asymptotic flocking occurs -- has an intrinsic meaning, or if it just arises as a limit of our current choice of Lyapunov function.
 Answering this question might also pave the way for flocking results with weaker interactions, involving confinement conditions linking the initial state and velocity mean-deviations as well as the persistence parameters.